Privacy & Cookies

 Who do we share your personal data with?

-As well as with the commissioning client, we will need to share your personal data with partners, suppliers, agents and subcontractors as these third parties are essential to helping make a research project happen.
-We work with trusted third parties and ensure these third party relationships are managed using agreements that set out clear terms and handling instructions.
+As well as with the commissioning client, we will need to share your personal data with partners, suppliers, agents and subcontractors as these third parties are essential to helping support research projects.
+We work with trusted third parties and ensure these relationships are managed using agreements that set out clear terms and handling instructions in line with our Data Protection policies.

 These third parties will include: